15 Things You Didn’t Know You Could Do on Instagram

-1. Get Notifications from People You Follow
+1. Get Post Notifications From People You Follow

-2. Remove Tags of Yourself from Other People’s Photos
+2. Remove Tags of Yourself From Photos

 Does one of your friends always tag you in unflattering photos or unwanted memes?
 Thankfully, there are two ways to get around this situation.

-3. Clear Search History
+3. Clear Your Instagram Search History

-Keep in mind that choosing this will prevent Instagram from auto-filling your common search terms, so be sure of your decision before confirming!
+Keep in mind that choosing this will prevent Instagram from auto-filling your common search terms, so be sure of your decision before confirming.

-4. See All the Posts You’ve Ever Liked
+4. See Recent Instagram Posts You’ve Liked

 If you want to find a photo that you’ve liked in the past, you don’t have to spend hours searching through your newsfeed or other people’s profiles.

-5. Edit Your Post Like a Pro
+5. Edit Your Instagram Posts Like a Pro

 A lot of people are quick to throw on a photo filter and then upload their photo without making any other changes.
 While Instagram’s filters work wonders, you can make your photos even better by using Instagram’s extensive editing options—which include brightness, contrast, structure, warmth, and saturation.

-6. Use Less Data
+6. Use Less Data While Using Instagram

-To limit the amount of data that Instagram uses, go to your profile, select the three bars in the top-right, choose the Settings option, tap Cellular Data Use” and then hit the button next to “Use Less Data.”
+To limit the amount of data that Instagram uses, go to your profile, select the three bars in the top-right, choose the Settings option, tap Cellular Data Use and then toggle Data Saver mode on.
 You may find that photo and videos take longer to load, but your overall data use will decrease significantly.

-7. Post from Multiple Accounts
+7. Post From Multiple Instagram Accounts

 8. Create Collages